hgd-dev/TetrisPlusPlus/README.md

 # Tetris++
-The repository of my final project for APCSA, 2025-2026.
+The official repository for the Tetris++ game, stacking updates such as sandification and gravity reversal on top of the original game.

 ## Download and Play